AnandK1700/ecommerce/README.md

-git push   // push the code to remote github repo git checkout -b <branch_name>  // to create a new branch in remote github repo git status
+git push   // push the code to remote github repo git checkout -b <branch_name>  // to create a new branch in remote github repo git status git push --set-upstream origin deploy git pull   // to pull all changes from remote to local github repo